Home

 Hiddenite gems, also known as the “Carolina Emerald” are very rare, and most people outside of gemstone circles have never even heard of this green colored translucent gem.

 The discovery of this unique gem, and its new found popularity, led North Carolina to name the community around the mine ‘Hiddenite.’
-Today, Hiddenite North Carolina is one of the only places where true hiddenite is mined; hiddenite deposits have also been discovered in Brazil, California (U.S.), China, and Madagascar.

-Properties of Hiddenite:
+Properties of Hiddenite

 Durability = Good